jonnew/Oat/README.md

     - `oat-posigen`
     - `oat-posicom`
     - `oat-posidet`
+    - NOTE: A way to do this is to create (or maybe find) and factory that generates a dictionary of possible parameters in key/value pairs for a given component.
+This dictionary is then modified first by the file-based configuration method and then by command line switch input.
+Component behavior is determined by dictioary values after these two steps.
 - [ ] For (all?) most components, `configure` is pure abstract in the component's base class.
 This doesn't make too much sense because options are often common to many components.
 For instance, in `oat-posigen`, the sample